32blit/32blit-sdk/docs/Windows-VisualStudio.md

 6. Browse to the folder containing the 32blit repo.

+7. To add a release configuration, press "Add a new configuration..." (the plus button under "Configurations"), select "x64-Release" and repeat steps 4-6 on the new configuration.

-7. Save.
+8. Save.
 It should configure successfully.

-8. Build!
+9. Build!

 [More info about using CMake with Visual Studio](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=vs-2019)